Queenstown, Singapore: Bus

 There are 3 bus terminals within the planning area.
 Buona Vista Bus Terminal is located along Holland Drive while Ghim Moh Bus Terminal is located along Ghim Moh Road.
 Both of which are near to the Buona Vista MRT Station.
 Kent Ridge Bus Terminal is located within the vicinity of the Kent Ridge campus of the National University of Singapore, at the western portion of the planning area.

 All three bus terminals within the planning area are anchored by Clementi Bus Package under Bus Contracting Model.

 Roads

 Queenstown planning area is connected by road to the rest of Singapore via the Ayer Rajah Expressway, a major expressway connecting western Singapore to the Central Area, and also to Johor via the Tuas Second Link.
 Major roads in the planning area include Queensway, which is part of the Outer Ring Road System (ORRS), a semi-expressway, together with Portsdown Avenue.
 Queensway intersects with Commonwealth Avenue, a major road that parallels the East West Line and continues into Commonwealth Avenue West at Buona Vista.
 At the southern portion, the West Coast Highway is a major arterial road that links the district of Pasir Panjang to the Jurong Industrial Estate to the west and the Central Area to the east.
 At the eastern border with Bukit Merah, Alexandra Road is a major road that connects Pasir Panjang Road with Ayer Rajah Expressway, Queensway and Commonwealth Avenue.

+Port

+The Pasir Panjang Container and Multipurpose terminals, which opened in phases from 2000 to 2017, was built off reclaimed land along the coast of Pasir Panjang and supplements the older City Terminals.
+Located along Harbour Drive in Pasir Panjang, it is currently the largest port facility in the Port of Singapore, operated by PSA.
+All Pasir Panjang terminals are expected to close by 2040 as operations will be consolidated at Tuas Port.